The Murder of James Dove and the Hanging in Chains of Michal Morey#

 The mound is there to this day: we know it as Michal Morey’s mound: if you turn left out of the Hare and Hounds, then left again onto the Down’s road, you’ll see it there to the right, just a few hundred yards down the road.
 If you’re coming along the Down’s road from Ryde, it’s on the left, a few hundred yards before the T-junction at the end.

 Michal’s body was never found - murderers would never be buried in consecrated ground.
 There is a skull on display in the Hare and Hounds that some claim to be Michal’s, but whilst it is from the mound that bears his name, it dates from much older times.
-A memory of the gibbet can also be found in the same pub: one of beams, claimed to be the hewn from the gibbet itself, is carved with the date “1737”.
+A memory of the gibbet can also be found in the same pub: one of the beams, claimed to be the hewn from the gibbet itself, is carved with the date “1737”.
 Look up in the room at the back, and you’ll see it.

 Local folk traveling the Down’s road to this day still mention seeing a ghostly figure walking nearby the mound, but whether it’s the ghost of Michal, or James, or the ancients from the burial mound itself, who can say?